 We have no idea what’s going on there.

 We don’t know why the pile of cells inside your skull — that body organ we call the brain — becomes a mind that can think and experience.
-We all share this phenomena in a very direct, personal way, yet the how of it escapes us.
+We all share these phenomena in a very direct, personal way, yet the how of it escapes us.

 There are two basic schools of thought.
 One is that a mind springs into being once you connect enough cells.
 Mind is therefore an emergent property of complexity.
 Build a complex enough computer, and it will have a mind just like ours.
 The other school of thought varies considerably on the how, but denies the idea that mind is just computation.